 Choosing your destination is always the first step in planning your destination wedding.
 Once you know your destination, many of the details will fall into place naturally.
 There are many things to take into consideration when choosing your destination.
 Where are most of your guests traveling from?
 Which locations will have the most resort options?
 Which destinations will have the best prices?

-The most popular countries for affordable destination weddings are Mexico, the Dominican Republic, and Jamaica.
+The most popular countries for affordable destination weddings are the Dominican Republic, and Jamaica.
+Furthermore, you can find affordable wedding resorts in Mexico as well.
 Of course, you can host your destination wedding at the smaller Caribbean Islands, like Saint Lucia or St. Martin, but they may come with higher travel costs.
 Mexico is the top choice because it’s centrally located and easy to get to for guests, and couples have access to stunning resorts on both the Caribbean and Pacific coasts.
 Jamaica and the Dominican Republic follow behind Mexico with affordable resort options, and there are numerous flights to get your guests to these island countries.

 No matter your chosen destination, your agent will equip you with their expert knowledge of popular wedding resorts.
 Resorts vary from lavish colonial-inspired properties to utterly chic and contemporary hotels.
 They can help you score free wedding perks, like room upgrades or free private events based on the number of guests attending.